hsanroman/NST-Manager/Documents/help/polling-timing.md

 ##### *FWIW: As of version 2.0 we are now using Cron scheduling to perform Device and Location Polls.*

-#### If you are tinkering with the Devices modes and temps a lot the API has an arbitrary rate limiting system in place.
-Once you are rate limited it will block any calls for 60 seconds to 15 minutes.
+#### If you are tinkering with the Devices modes and temps a lot Nest's API has rate limiting system in place.
+Once you are rate limited it will block any calls for 60 seconds to 60 minutes.
 In everyday use this should not be an issue.

-For more info on Nest's Rate Limiting visit [here](https://developer.nest.com/documentation/cloud/data-rate-limits/)
+For more info on Nest Manager and Nest's Rate Limiting visit [Nest Commands...](https://rawgit.com/tonesto7/nest-manager/master/Documents/help/nest-commands.html)

 <img src="https://raw.githubusercontent.com/tonesto7/nest-manager/master/Images/Screenshots/App/poll_prefs_page_1.png" width="281" height="500"><img src="https://raw.githubusercontent.com/tonesto7/nest-manager/master/Images/Screenshots/App/poll_prefs_page_2.png" width="281" height="500">